Azure/ResourceModules/docs/wiki/The library - Module design.md

 <summary>Private Endpoints</summary>

-The Private Endpoint deployment has 2 elements to it.
+The Private Endpoint deployment has 2 elements.
 A module that contains the implementation, and a module reference in the parent resource.
-The first loops through the endpoints we want to create, the second processes them.
+The first one loops through the endpoints we want to create, the second one processes them.

 #### 1st element in main resource